-CINCINNATI -- Today, many Tri-State families will only watch a Thanksgiving Day Parade on TV.
+CINCINNATI -- On Thursday, many Tri-State families will only watch a Thanksgiving Day Parade on TV.

-But decades ago, Cincinnati had a huge Thanksgiving Day Parade.
-It featured stars like Snow White, Captain Kangaroo and the big man himself -- Santa Claus.
+But decades ago, Cincinnati had a huge Thanksgiving Day Parade downtown.
+It featured TV stars like Uncle Al and Captain Kangaroo and the big man himself -- Santa Claus.

 In 1975, WCPO hosted Cincinnati's "first 'pro' Thanksgiving Day parade," as Cincinnati Magazine called it at the time.